Alyazahirah18/NourishPath-ML/README.md

   [Nourish Path ML Repository](https://github.com/Nourish-Path/MachineLearning)

 ### Note:
 All models and datasets are tailored specifically for this project.
-The dataset is not directly available from its sources in this structured form and has been processed for this project.
-This dataset is for educational purposes only and not intended for commercial use.
+The dataset is not directly available from its sources in this structured form and has been processed for this project. **The datasets is for educational purposes only and not intended for commercial use.**